-To simplify model layout, use these techniques to combine individual signals into composite signals:
+To simplify model appearance, use these techniques to combine individual signals into composite signals:

 |Demux||Extract and output elements of virtual vector signal|